Node.js Buffer Operations: Views, Copies, and Memory Ownership

 parentPort.postMessage("done");

 });Atomics provides atomic reads, writes, and read-modify-write operations for integer typed-array views backed by shared memory.
-It does not make a whole protocol correct by itself; it gives you the primitives to build one.
+It does not make a full cross-thread protocol correct by itself.
+It gives you the low-level operations needed to build one safely.

 Be careful with Buffers and transfer lists.
 In Node v24, backing stores used by the internal Buffer pool are marked untransferable.
-If you put a pooled Buffer's buffer in a transfer list, postMessage() throws DataCloneError.
-If you send it without a transfer list, the data is cloned, and that clone can include the whole 8KB pool rather than the tiny Buffer range you meant to send.
+If you put a pooled Buffer’s buffer in a transfer list, postMessage() throws DataCloneError.
+If you send it without a transfer list, the data is cloned, and that clone can include the whole 8KB pool instead of only the small Buffer range you intended to send.

 Buffer.alloc() returns initialized memory outside the internal pool, so its ArrayBuffer can be transferred and detached in current Node.
-Small Buffers created through pooled paths such as Buffer.from("x") have different ownership.
-If a worker handoff needs only a few bytes, copy the exact range first and send that range deliberately.
+Small Buffers created through pooled paths, such as Buffer.from("x"), have different ownership behavior.
+If a worker only needs a small byte range, copy that exact range first and send the copied range intentionally.

-The chapter's main point still holds across this split: views do not own independent bytes.
-With SharedArrayBuffer, that rule extends across threads.
+The same rule applies across worker boundaries: views do not own independent bytes.
+With SharedArrayBuffer, that rule applies across threads too.

 Memory Retention and Garbage Collection

 Memory retention follows reachability.
-In a garbage-collected language like JavaScript, an object is kept in memory as long as there is a reachable reference to it from the root set, such as the global object, active stack frames, closures, or live data structures.
+In a garbage-collected language like JavaScript, an object stays in memory as long as it can still be reached from the root set.
+The root set includes the global object, active stack frames, closures, and live data structures.

 | Part | What it is |